josecarlosgt/Web-Design-and-Development/README.md

 - The doctype declaration is usually the very first thing defined in an HTML document (even before the opening \<html\>tag); however, the doctype declaration itself is not an HTML tag.

 ## Task 9: Adding semantic tags (header, main, and footer)
-In this task, you will be adding some of the most popular semantic tags introduced by HTML5.
+In this task, we will be adding some of the most popular semantic tags introduced by HTML5.

 [header](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/header): represents introductory content and navigational aids.
 It may contain  heading elements, a logo, a search form, an author name, and other elements.